swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

   * Rename `ExpressionMacro.apply` to `expansion(of:in)` to make it clear that it's producing the expansion of a syntax node within a given context.
   * Remove the implementations of `#column`, as well as the implication that things like `#line` can be implemented with macros.
 Based on the above changes, they cannot.
   * Introduce a new section providing declarations of macros for the various `#` expressions that exist in the language, but will be replaced with (built-in) macros.
+  * Replace the `external-macro-name` production for defining macros with the more-general `macro-expansion-expression`, and a builtin macro `externalMacro` that makes it far more explicit that we're dealing with external types that are looked up by name.
+This also provides additional capabilities for defining macros in terms of other macros.
+  * Add much more detail about how macro expansion works in practice.

 ## Acknowledgments